ThoDangUM/thodangum.github.io/_research/Catamaran_robot.md

 collection: research
 order_number: 100
 ---
-Path planning for Catamaran
+This project proposed a optimal path planning method for a Catamaran.
+The catamaran was equiped with solar pannel and hydro generators which can produce energy in two ways.

 ## Contributions
 ???

+## Videos
+??

 ## Related publications

-??
+will be appeared.

 <!-- [Poster](/files/pdf/research/PolMeth 2019 Poster.pdf){: .btn--research} -->